 While some injuries may be too horrific to contemplate, that does mean they are too horrendous to actually occur.
 Degloving is one of those such injuries.
 Every year, individuals experience the pain and terror of having a portion of their skin removed from their bodies.
 This requires a great deal of medical intervention to correct and can result in long-term complications and permanent disability.

-If you are one of the individuals who has suffered from degloving and it was caused by another person’s negligence, you should speak with a Chicago injury lawyer about recovering compensation.
+If you have suffered from degloving caused by another person’s negligence, you should speak with a Chicago injury lawyer about recovering compensation.
 The injury attorneys of Staver Accident Injury Lawyers, P.C. can review your situation to determine who is liable and help you file a personal injury claim.

 Call us today at (312) 236-2900 to schedule a free case consultation

 Degloving is a type of injury when a significant section of the skin is torn away from the underlying tissue with the musculo-skeletal components of the body usually remaining intact.
 The pulling away of the skin is medically known an avulsion.
 Most degloving accidents occur on the extremities like hands and fingers.
 The name for the injury comes from the resemblance of removing a glove from a hand.
 This injury can also occur on the legs, torso, and face.
 A head or torso degloving incident is much more likely to be fatal than when this occurs to an extremity.

 Degloving of extremities requires serious reconstructive surgery to attempt to correct.
 Surgical options include replantation of the skin or revascularization, which requires reconnecting the blood flow to the skin.
 When these are not options, skin grafting is a common alternative.

 Early intervention is crucial to ensuring the best treatment options are available and that secondary injuries are avoided.
 The longer it takes for an individual to receive treatment, the less likely a physician will be able to use that person’s own skin as well as the greater risk to the individual’s underlying tissue.